martinholters/webpapers/papers/non-iterative-revisited.md

 In [[1]](#ref:Ducceschi-2022), Ducceschi and Bilbao have introduced a family of non-iterative discretization schemes for ODEs.
-However, in their presentation, they make several assumption regarding the structure of the ODE, limiting the gerenality of these schemes.
+However, in their presentation, they make several assumptions regarding the structure of the ODE, limiting the gerenality of these schemes.
 Here, we show that for the second-order accurate variant in particular, the method is applicable to general (potentially vector-valued) ODEs.